zeyuid/ARES/README.md

 Integrated in "./detection/awlsimhw_debug/main.py".
 ```

-3. Construct responding packets and send to the victim PLC.
+3. Construct the responding packets and send them to the victim PLC.

 ```
 Achieved by exploiting the "Force" functions of industrial communication protocols.